nakst/operating_system/CONTRIBUTING.md

 Operators are padded with spaces on either side.

     bounds.left = (grip->bounds.left + grip->bounds.right) / 2 - 4;

+A space should be placed between a cast and its expression.

+    int x = (float) y;

 Although the operating system is written in C++, most C++ features are avoided.
 However, the kernel uses a lot of member functions.